-On the 25th May 2018, the General Data Protection Regulation (GDPR) comes into effect.
+The General Data Protection Regulation (GDPR) came into effect on the 25th May 2018, together with the Data Protection Act (2018), which implements the GDPR in UK law.
 It applies to all organisations who hold Personal Data (PD), such as; full name, name, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer IP address and a multitude of others, about residents of the European Union.

 More importantly, the GDPR provides forward looking firms with an opportunity to demonstrate the extent to which they care about their customers, stakeholders, clients, employees and suppliers and their Personal Data.
 Because, and make no mistake, this data belongs to them, not to you.

 And that means forward thinking firms can use their adherence to the GDPR in numerous ways to differentiate themselves, to build trust and to grow their business.